phil-rice/focuson/README.md

 If the client is tightly coupled to the server (the usual situation is the client understands the json coming from APIs), then it can be challenging to undertake experiments.
 The client needs to 'know' about the experiments and be modified to support them.

-## codeondemandnav
-This is a few components that are useful while developing.
-It allows the developer to set up a set of json representing common situations, and quickly show what the screens will look like.

-### Example: coffee shop
-Imagine CPQ (Configuration Pricing Quotation) for a cup of coffee, where there is a backend api delivering business logic.
-(Note that while the business logic for coffee is simple, the business logic for 'ordering a hire car' is extremely complex, integrates into legacy systems/logistic systems and requires a backend).
-The user might do the following path:
-* Nothing selected
-* Select drink type
-* select milk typ
-* select an extra shot
-* add a coupon to reduce the cost
-* order

-This journey (with code on demand) can be represented as the json that came from the coffee selection API.
-The developer can use these components to quickly author a 'show me what it looks like' to aid in their development

-## examples
-Several example projects are shown

-### Example: tictactoe_lens
-This is the classic react tutorial shown just using lens as state management

-### Example: tictactoe_codeondamange
-This shows the same tutorial with code on demand.

-### Example: car_cpq
-This shows a simple cpq system with a car